jakemcc/jakemccrary.com/source/_posts/2015-11-08-sql-aggregate-a-set-of-values-together.markdown

     (vec (.getArray pgobj))))
 ```

-Those four lines of code let you use `array_agg` in your queries and
+By changing my queries to use `array_agg` and adding those four lines
+of code I'm able to delete all of my squashing functions and get back
-get back your data in the shape you want it.
+the data in the shape I want.
+It results in easier to understand code
+and more expressive queries.
+It is awesome.